Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

-An interesting point to mention, in this context, is that for testing freeness of forbidden permutations, a major tool that we use is the Marcus-Tardos bound.
+An interesting point to mention, in this context, is that for testing freeness of forbidden permutations, a major tool that we use is the Marcus-Tardos bound~\cite{MarcusT04}.
 Namely, that the number of $1$'s in an $m \times m$ Boolean matrix that does not contain a specific permutation matrix of order $k$ is $O(m)$.
-For non-permutation patterns, similar bounds are not true in general anymore, but do hold in many cases (or hold in a weak sense, e.g., slightly more than linear, for example for many patterns in which at most one value appears twice).
-Thus, in this cases, the Marcus-Tardos bound could have allowed relatively efficient testing.
+For non-permutation patterns, similar bounds are not true in general anymore, but do hold in many cases (or hold in a weak sense, e.g., only slightly more than linear).
+In such cases, the Marcus-Tardos bound could have allowed relatively efficient testing.
 However, the lower bounds hinted above for the $(1,1)$-pattern makes the testing problem completely different from that of testing forbidden permutation patterns.

-Another area where we have significant gaps in our knowledge is about testing for pattern freeness for functions of bounded or restricted range (for the special case of $(2,1)$-freeness, such a study was initiated by Pallavoor et al.~\cite{PallavoorRV18} and followed upon by others~\cite{Belovs18,NV20}).
-We do know that in the very extreme case, that is -- for functions from the line $[n]$ to a constant-sized range, pattern freeness is testable in constant time even for much more general class of forbidden patterns~\cite{AlonKNS00}.
+\paragraph{Restricted functions:} In this paper we always consider the set of functions $f:[n] \mapsto \R$ with no restrictions.
+Interesting questions occur when the set of functions is more restricted.
+One natural such restriction is for functions of bounded or restricted range (for the special case of $(2,1)$-freeness, such a study was initiated by Pallavoor, Raskhodnikova and Varma~\cite{PallavoorRV18} and followed upon by others~\cite{Belovs18,NV20}).
+We do know that in the very extreme case, that is, for functions from the line $[n]$ to a constant-sized range, pattern freeness is testable in constant time even for much more general class of forbidden patterns~\cite{AlonKNS00}.
+Apart from this extreme restriction, or the results for $2$-patterns stated above, we are not aware of results concerning functions of bounded range (e.g., range that is $n^2$ or $\sqrt{n}$).

 Lastly, if we restrict our attention to functions $f:[n] \to [n]$ that are themselves permutations, Fox and Wei~\cite{FoxW18} argued that for some special types of distance measures such as the rectangular-distance and Kendall's tau distance, testing $\pi$-freeness can be done in constant query complexity.
-However, testing $\pi$-freeness w.r.t.\ the Hamming or deletion distances still remains open for this setting.
+Testing $\pi$-freeness w.r.t.\ the Hamming or deletion distances is very different, and still remains open for this setting.